Photos and history of the six generations of Ford Mustang from its debut in 1964 to 2022

 In November 1993, the Mustang debuted its first major redesign in 15 years.
 Code-named “SN-95” by the automaker, it was based on an updated version of the rear-wheel-drive Fox platform called “Fox-4.”
 The new styling by Patrick Schiavone incorporated several styling cues from earlier Mustangs.
 For the first time since its introduction 1964, a notchback coupe model was unavailable.

 For 1999, the Mustang was reskinned with Ford’s New Edge styling theme with sharper contours, larger wheel arches, and creases in its bodywork, but its basic proportions, interior design, and chassis remained the same as the previous model.

 There were also three alternate models offered in this generation: the 2001 Bullitt, the 2003 and 2004 Mach 1 and the 320-hp 1999 and 2001, and 390-hp 2003 and 2004 Cobra.

-The redesigned 2005 Mustang recalls the styling echoes of the fastback Mustangs of the late-1960s.
+The redesigned 2005 Mustang recalls the fastback Mustangs of the late-1960s.
 Ford’s senior vice president of design, J Mays, called it “retro-futurism.”
 The fifth-generation Mustang was manufactured at the Flat Rock Assembly Plant in Flat Rock, Mich.

 The refreshed 2010 Mustang was released in the spring of 2009 with a redesigned exterior — which included sequential LED taillights.